John Farnham: Full House to Anthology

-Farnham's live album, released in November 1991, was Full House, produced by Ross Fraser and Farnham, which peaked at No. 2 on the ARIA album charts.
+Farnham's live album, Full House (November 1991), was produced by Fraser and Farnham, which peaked at No. 2 on the ARIA albums chart.
 It contained concert material recorded from May 1987 to October 1990.
-"Please Don't Ask Me" was released as a single, which peaked into the top 30.
-At No. 1 on the ARIA album charts was Jimmy Barnes' album, Soul Deep, it included a duet with Farnham, "When Something is Wrong with My Baby", which peaked at No. 3 on the singles charts.
+"Please Don't Ask Me (live)" was released as a single, which reached the top 30.
+At No. 1 on the albums chart was fellow Australian singer, Jimmy Barnes' Soul Deep, which included a duet with Farnham of their cover version of "When Something is Wrong with My Baby", which peaked at No. 3 on the singles chart.

-In August 1992, Farnham joined the Australian production of Tim Rice and Andrew Lloyd Webber's stage musical Jesus Christ Superstar in the title role of Jesus.
-Fellow cast members included Angry Anderson as Herod, Kate Ceberano as Mary Magdalene, Russell Morris as Simon Zealotes, Jon Stevens as Judas and John Waters as Pontius Pilate.
+During August–September 1992, Farnham performed in an Australian production of Tim Rice and Andrew Lloyd Webber's stage musical, Jesus Christ Superstar in the title role.
+Fellow cast members were Angry Anderson as Herod, Kate Ceberano as Mary Magdalene, Russell Morris as Simon Zealotes, Jon Stevens as Judas and John Waters as Pontius Pilate.
 The stage soundtrack, Jesus Christ Superstar The Album, provided the single "Everything's Alright" by Ceberano, Farnham and Stevens, which peaked at No. 6 in September.
-Farnham released his next studio album, Then Again.., in October 1993, produced by Fraser and Farnham, which peaked at No. 1.
+Farnham released his next studio album, Then Again..., in October 1993, produced by Fraser and Farnham, which peaked at No. 1.
 Of its four singles only, "Seemed Like a Good Idea (At the Time)" reached the top 20.
-The album won "Highest Selling Album" at the ARIA Awards in 1994.
+Then Again... won Highest Selling Album at the 1994 ARIA Music Awards.

-Farnham never really wanted to try his luck overseas even though he had offers.
-In a TV Week interview promoting the Romeo's Heart album, he said that people had put pressure on him to live overseas but he had no intention of doing so.
-"I don't want to go to America to live", he said.
-He went on to say the pressures for him to relocate "come mainly from other people" but his manager, Glenn Wheatley, has never put this pressure on him.

-His single, "Have a Little Faith (In Us)", in March peaked at No. 3.
-The associated album, Romeo's Heart, produced by Fraser, was released in June and peaked at No. 2 and won "Best Adult Contemporary Album" at the ARIA Awards in 1996.

-Farnham collaborated with vocal group Human Nature to record "Every Time You Cry" which peaked at No. 3 on the singles charts in October 1997.
-Also in 1997 he released a series of three compilation albums, Anthology 1: Greatest Hits 1986–1997, Anthology 2: Classic Hits 1967–1985 (Recorded Live) and Anthology 3: Rarities which all peaked in the top 20, with Anthology 1 reaching #1.
+His single, "Have a Little Faith (In Us)" (March 1996) peaked at No. 3.
+The associated album, Romeo's Heart, produced by Fraser, was released in June and peaked at No. 2 and won Best Adult Contemporary Album at the 1996 ARIA Music Awards.
+Farnham collaborated with vocal group Human Nature to record "Everytime You Cry" (1997) which reached No. 3 in October.
+Also in that year he issued a series of three compilation albums, Anthology 1: Greatest Hits 1986–1997, Anthology 2: Classic Hits 1967–1985 (Recorded Live) and Anthology 3: Rarities, which all peaked in the top 20, where Anthology 1 reached No. 1.